cdlhub/documentation/Inputtools.md

 The chunks represent subsets of events.

 ```
-In general more than 1 chunk of events is not necessary for the in-memory kernel as the computation can be parallelized across the processes.
-However it is theoretically possible to use the event chunk feature as a means of distributing work to multiple calculation back-ends if more computational power is required.
+In general more than 1 chunk of events is not necessary for the in-memory kernel as the computation can be
+parallelized across the processes.
+This feature may be removed in future releases.
 ```

 #### File format